tensorthoughts/allidb/README.md

 ## The Name "Alli"

 AlliDB is named after **Alli**, my daughter.
-I wanted to build something that mattered, something that was both powerful and reliable—the kind of system you'd trust with important stuff.
+I wanted to build something that mattered, something that was both powerful and reliable, the kind of system you'd trust with important stuff.
 That's why it's got her name.

-The name also works perfectly because it's all about **bringing together** (all-i) different capabilities—vectors, graphs, storage, and AI—into one unified system.
+The name also works perfectly because it's all about **bringing together** (all-i) different capabilities, vectors, graphs, storage, and AI, into one unified system.
 No more juggling multiple databases!

 ---